28 Mar See Where Your Customers Drop Off With Google Analytics

 WebAnalyticsWorld.net summarizes: “Top exit page analysis is a good way to highlight areas that may need focus, but it is important to understand that there are more factors to site exit than just poor usability or communication.
 When using the Exit Report, it’s vital to note what roles each page may be playing in onsite and offsite conversion and factoring that into your marketing decisions.”

-For owners of ecommerce sites or blogs that sell products, one of the most frustrating occurrences is the abandoned shopping cart.
+For owners of ecommerce sites or blogs that sell products, one of the most frustrating concerns is the abandoned shopping cart.
 You were so close to a sale!

 If your site has a multi-step checkout, Google Analytics gives you a clever way to determine where in the process your customer decided to leave.